pawadski/monitoring_exporter/README.md

 ## Grafana

-A sample dashboard is included under `grafana_dashboard.json`.
+A Grafana dashboard can be found here: https://grafana.com/grafana/dashboards/12095

 ## No docker?!